open-telemetry/opentelemetry-specification/specification/logs/event-sdk.md

 ### EventLoggerProvider Creation

-The SDK SHOULD allow the creation of multiple independent `EventLoggerProviders`s.
+The SDK SHOULD allow the creation of multiple independent `EventLoggerProvider`s.

 ### EventLogger Creation